-Kayla Berg Video Maker Michael Maton Exposed, Says Shocking Film Was ‘Harmless’
+Kayla Berg Video Maker Exposed, Says Shocking Film Was ‘Harmless’

 Kayla Berg, a 15-year-old girl from the small-town of Antigo, Wisconsin, disappeared from a local McDonald’s fast food restaurant August 11, 2009, and has never been found.
 But last October a horrifying video that had been posted five years earlier on YouTube suddenly went viral — with even police wondering if the shocking scenes in the creepy clip revealed the gut-wrenching fate of the missing girl.

 The video depicted a heavyset, bespectacled man man who appeared to be in his late 20s or early 30s speaking directly into the camera.
-The man, who called himself “Patrick,” addressed an unseen person named “Walter,” and decrsibed how he had found a “new girlfriend.”
+The man, who called himself “Patrick,” addressed an unseen person named “Walter,” and described how he had found a “new girlfriend.”

 But the sickening twist at the end of the video showed “Patrick” opening a closet door to reveal his supposed “girlfriend” bound on the floor screaming for help.
-Patrick then enters the closet and, ominously, closes the door behind him.
+Patrick then enters the closet and ominously closes the door behind him.

 Viewers of the video noticed what appeared to be a strong resemblance between the bound young woman in the closet and the missing Kayla Berg.
 But after police investigated, they said that they had determined that there was no connection between the disturbing video and the disappearance of Kayla Berg.